morgnism/web-server/restful-api-mysql/README.md

 | routes      | A series of routes for handling HTTP requests.        |
 | middleware  | Other helful functions necessary for running the app. |

+### First Time Running

+After you've cloned the project, you'll need to have a database created in mysql called tododb.

 ## MySQL Setup and Installation

 In order to run the the mysql server, you need an installation of mysql with root access.